 Ethical concerns aside, there are some drawbacks to supermarket loyalty programs:

-- Perceived savings.
-Writers for The Street, citing CASPIAN, say that supermarket rewards cards are often the worst and least beneficial customer loyalty programs because savings to shoppers are negligible.
-They said products sold at major grocers with loyalty programs, like Kroger or Albertsons, tended to inflate their prices 28-71 percent higher than card-free stores like Target.
+- Perceived savings: Writers for The Street, citing CASPIAN, say that supermarket rewards cards are often the worst and least beneficial customer loyalty programs because savings to shoppers are negligible.
+They reported that products sold at major grocers with loyalty programs, like Kroger or Albertsons, tended to have inflated prices of 28 to 71 percent compared to card-free stores like Target.

-- Pressure to overspend.
-Citing Consumer Reports, The Street also said that rewards programs do save money, but also woo customers into blowing their savings on higher-priced items, or buying additional products they don’t want or need.
+- Pressure to overspend: Citing Consumer Reports, The Street also reported that rewards programs do save money, but also woo customers into blowing their savings on higher-priced items, or buying additional products they don’t want or need.

-- Too many cards/competition.
-After signing up for the seventh or eighth grocery store card, it can clutter your wallet and become tiresome to choose where to shop for the best savings.
-It’s a simple business approach to keep stores competitive, but if customers can’t decide where to place their loyalty, they’ll instead shop wherever is more convenient, or, like the Targets of the world, the store with already-low sticker prices.
+- Too many cards and competition: After signing up for the seventh or eighth grocery store card, it can clutter your wallet and become tiresome to choose where to shop for the best savings.
+It’s a simple business approach to keep stores competitive, but if customers can’t decide where to place their loyalty, they’ll instead shop wherever is most convenient, or at stores with already-low sticker prices.

-- Unavailable products.
-Some customers may receive coupons through their loyalty programs for products that aren’t carried in the particular branch of their grocery chain, which defeats the purpose of signing up.
+- Unavailable products: Some customers might receive coupons through their loyalty programs for products that aren’t carried in the particular branch of their grocery chain, which defeats the purpose of signing up.

-“The grocery industry,” stated COLLOQUY’s 2011 report, “is not expected to generate much more growth, in part because the sector is already saturated, but also because it has been slow to overhaul its customer-facing value proposition.
-True, grocery companies are using data better, but in terms of soft benefits and in-the-aisle value, they have a lot more ground to cover.”
+“The grocery industry is not expected to generate much more growth, in part because the sector is already saturated, but also because it has been slow to overhaul its customer-facing value proposition,” stated COLLOQUY’s 2011 report. “… Grocery companies are using data better, but in terms of soft benefits and in-the-aisle value, they have a lot more ground to cover.”

 Based on COLLOQUY’s statements, what could grocery stores do differently to expand their loyalty program base?
 Supermarket rewards will always have their supporters and their skeptics, but major grocery chains, to combat competition, could take new and creative steps to differentiate themselves from one another.
-That could mean lowering prices further, to unheard-of lows, to attract new customers and keep them loyal as customers.
+That could mean lowering prices further, to unheard-of lows, to attract new customers and retain them.